 - Cautions: This oil can potentially cause intense skin irritation.
 Do a patch test of a small amount of this oil before you apply it to a sensitive area of the body.

 Uses for Oregano Essential Oil

 Of the different species of Origanum used to make oregano oil, you should probably choose oil made from Origanum vulgare.
 Origanum vulgare is believed to hold the most therapeutic value.

-- Skin Conditions -- It is believed that this oil is a good natural remedy for joint pains, muscle pains, cold sores, nail fungus, and dandruff.
+- Skin Conditions — It is believed that this oil is a good natural remedy for joint pain, muscle pain, cold sores, nail fungus, and dandruff.
 Because oregano oil is so strong, it is a good idea to dilute it with another oil before you apply it.
-Also, don’t use oregano oil on damaged skin as it can be very irritating.
+Also, don’t use oregano oil on damaged skin; as it can be very irritating.

 12 Hour Cure for Candida Problems

 One woman you may want to know about when it comes to natural remedies for Candida problems is Sarah Summer.
 Summer was one of those unfortunate women who had to deal with frequent, repeat vaginal yeast infections.
 Sarah would use product after product to clear up an outbreak; however, it was only a short time after her infection was gone that Candida would strike again.
 This was a terrible experience and it was driving her crazy!

 The cycle of treatment and recurrence would go on for some time in Sarah’s life; until, one day, she found herself suffering with a severe yeast infection.
 Alarmed by this intense infection, Sarah decided to enlist some professional help, and so visited her doctor to get some answers.
 When the doctor examined her, the results were not promising.
 Her physician told her that her vaginal Candida was infact severe; the yeast apparently had grown deep tendrils into her body.
 Sarah’s doctor plainly told her that this infection was not only difficult to treat, it was impossible to cure completely.